Norman J. W. Goda

-Historian
+Career

 Goda is the co-author of the book U.S. Intelligence and the Nazis, which was published in 2005 by Cambridge University Press and based on materials that were declassified under the 1998 Nazi War Crimes Disclosure Act.

 Reviewing the book in the journal History, the historian Steven Casey called the book "remarkable" and noted that book "sheds new light on three controversial aspects of the war and post-war period:" how much US intelligence organisations knew about the Holocaust, the crimes of individual Nazi perpetrators, and the "extent to which US intelligence knowingly collaborated with war criminals during the cold war."
 Casey noted:

 Breitman et al. have used these [declassified documents] to write a series of measured case studies, which, unsurprisingly, confirm that many post-war exculpatory accounts by leading Nazis were highly misleading.
 Indeed, whereas figures such as SD Intelligence Chief Walter Schellenberg sought to depict themselves as reluctant Nazis who had tried their best to save the lives of concentration camp victims or to bring the war to a swift conclusion, the new documents confirm that they were actually ruthless individuals who not only had plenty of blood on their hands but also remained wedded if not to the Nazi cause then at least to their Nazi comrades long after May 1945.

+Political views

+Goda has denied that Israel has committed genocide in Gaza, and said accusing Israel of genocide is a "libel" that uses "antisemitic tropes" including showing images of “the deliberate killing of children”.
+Historian Omer Bartov criticized Goda for saying that it is antisemitic to show photos of dead Palestinian children.

+He also argued, in 2025, that "starvation was never a problem in Gaza", and that Israel's blockade of Gaza was "legitimate".
+In an interview with The New Yorker, Goda claimed that images of starving children in Gaza were "staged"; but after pushback from the interviewer, Goda said he wasn't denying some Palestinians had died of starvation.

+Personal life

+Goda has two sons: Grant Alexander and Lucas Harrison.